| Narandera being on the high road from Sydney to the

 recovered; the spot is marked by an enclosure.
 Here the

+coach road diverges from the railway line.
 A few miles further brings us to the head station (15

 miles from Narandera) of J.H.
 Douglas, Esq., M.P. for the